 You might be surprised to find out how many ATMs there are in China.
 To me, it feels like two on every street corner.
 Most Chinese ATMs will show a sign above that indicates whether or not they accept Visa, MasterCard and Diner’s Club.

+Using something like Visa or MasterCard can work sometimes, but it’s still not universally accepted throughout China (or even in most of China).
 Most major hotels, restaurants and stores will accept your credit card, but you’ll want to have cash handy for taxis, souvenirs, and those snacks you’ll find along the street.

 Other Things to Consider Before Traveling to China

 Now that you know how you’re going to exchange money in China, there are a few other things you should consider before you jump on your flight headed for China.